 • The prevention, detection and reporting of modern slavery in any part of our business or supply chains is the responsibility of all those working for us or under our control.
 You are required to avoid any activity that might lead to, or suggest, a breach of this policy

-• You must notify your line manager and the Group Quality Manager as soon as possible if you believe or suspect that a conflict with this policy has occurred, or may occur in the future
+• You must notify your line manager and the HR Manager as soon as possible if you believe or suspect that a conflict with this policy has occurred, or may occur in the future

 • You are encouraged to raise concerns about any issue or suspicion of modern slavery in any parts of our business or supply chains of any supplier tier at the earliest possible stage

-• If you believe or suspect a breach of this policy has occurred or that it may occur you must notify your line manager and the Group Quality Manager OR report it in accordance with our Whistleblowing Policy as soon as possible
+• If you believe or suspect a breach of this policy has occurred or that it may occur you must notify your line manager and the HR Manager OR report it in accordance with our Whistleblowing Policy as soon as possible

 • You should note that where appropriate, and with the welfare and safety of local workers as a priority, we will give support and guidance to our suppliers to help them address coercive, abusive and exploitative work practices in their own business and supply chains

-• If you are unsure about whether a particular act, the treatment of workers more generally, or their working conditions within any tier of our supply chains constitutes any of the various forms of modern slavery, raise it with the Group Quality Manager
+• If you are unsure about whether a particular act, the treatment of workers more generally, or their working conditions within any tier of our supply chains constitutes any of the various forms of modern slavery, raise it with the HR Manager.

 • We aim to encourage openness and will support anyone who raises genuine concerns in good faith under this policy, even if they turn out to be mistaken.
 We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith their suspicion that modern slavery of whatever form is or may be taking place in any part of our own business or in any of our supply chains.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern